gonodono/web-widgets/README.md

   because `GlanceAppWidget`s hang around until the process is killed, which is sufficient for a demo but probably not so for production.

-- All of the examples assume that the page will load relatively quickly.
+- All the examples assume that the page will load relatively quickly.
 Each one uses only the time available to it from its own component; i.e., there are no separate `Worker`s or loader `Service`s.
 Consult the corresponding sections below for the individual Widgets' respective time limits.
 In production, I'd